DaedalicEntertainment/qt-coding-conventions/README.md

 6.3. __DO__ begin names of slots that are connected to signals with `on`.

-6.4.
-Don't add a space between function name and parameter list:
+6.4. __DO NOT__ add a space between function name and parameter list:

+      // Right:
+      void setColor(const QColor& c);

       // Wrong:
       void setColor (const QColor& c);

-      // Right:
-      void setColor(const QColor& c);

-6.5.
-Each object parameter that is not a basic type (int, float, bool, enum, or pointers) should be passed by reference-to-const.
+6.5. __DO__ pass each object parameter that is not a basic type (int, float, bool, enum, or pointers) by reference-to-const.
 This is faster, because it is not required to do a copy of the object.
 Do that even for object that are already implicitly shared, like `QString`:

       QString myMethod(const QString& foo,
                        const QPixmap& bar,
                        int number);

-6.6.
-Consider writing functions with six parameters or less.
+6.6. __CONSIDER__ writing functions with six parameters or less.
 For passing more arguments, try and use `structs` instead, and/or refactor your function.

-6.7.
-Consider using enum values instead of boolean function parameters.
+6.7. __CONSIDER__ using enum values instead of boolean function parameters.

-      // Hard to read.
+      // Right:
+      MessageBox::show("Nice Title", "Nice Text", MessageBox::MESSAGEBOX_BUTTONS_OK)

+      // Wrong: Meaning of third parameter is not immediately obvious.
       MessageBox::show("Nice Title", "Nice Text", false)

-      // Easy to read.
-      MessageBox::show("Nice Title", "Nice Text", MessageBox::MESSAGEBOX_BUTTONS_OK)

-6.8.
-When reimplementing a virtual method, do not put the `virtual` keyword in the header file.
-Annotate them with the `Q_DECL_OVERRIDE` macro after the function declaration, just before the `;`.
+6.8. __DO__ annotate reimplemented virtual methods with the `Q_DECL_OVERRIDE` macro after the function declaration, just before the `;`.
+Do not put the `virtual` keyword in the header file.

-6.9.
-Do not provide function implementations in header files.
+6.9. __DO NOT__ provide function implementations in header files.

 ## 7. Variables

-7.1.
-Variable names start with a lower-case letter.
-Each consecutive word in a variable name starts with an upper-case letter.
+7.1. __DO__ use camelCase for variable names.
 Field names start with an underscore before the first lower-case latter.
-This way, we can ensure the same public API as Qt (see 3.3).
+This way, we can ensure the same public API as Qt.

-7.2.
-Avoid short or meaningless names (e.g. "a", "rbarr", "nughdeget").
+7.2. __AVOID__ short or meaningless names (e.g. "a", "rbarr", "nughdeget").
 Single character variable names are only okay for counters and temporaries, where the purpose of the variable is obvious.

-7.3.
-Don't use negative names for boolean variables.
+7.3. __DO NOT__ use negative names for boolean variables.

     // Right:
     if (_visible)

-    // Wrong:
-    if (!_invisible)
+    // Wrong: Double negation is hard to read. if (!_invisible)

-7.4.
-Declare each variable on a separate line.
+7.4. __DO__ declare each variable on a separate line.

-7.5.
-For pointers or references, never use a single space between the type and `*` or `&`, but a single space between the `*` or `&` and the variable name.
+7.5. __DO__ put a single space between the `*` or `&` and the variable name for pointers or references, and don't put a space between the type and `*` or `&`.
 For us, the fact that we are declaring a pointer or reference variable here much more belongs to the type of the variable than to its name:

       char* x;
       const QString& myString;
       const char* const y = "hello";

-7.6.
-Test whether a pointer is valid before dereferencing it.
+7.6. __DO__ test whether a pointer is valid before dereferencing it.

 ## 8. Enums & Constants

-8.1.
-When defining constants, prefer `enum class` over `static constexpr` over `static const` variables over `#define`.
+8.1. __CONSIDER__ using `enum class` over `static constexpr` over `static const` variables over `#define` when defining constants.

-8.2.
-Other constant names, such as for QString constants, are ALL_CAPS with underscores between words.
+8.2. __DO__ use ALL_CAPS with underscores between words for constant names.

 ## 9. Indentation & Whitespaces

-9.1.
-Four spaces are used for indentation.
-Spaces, not tabs!
+9.1. __DO__ use four spaces for indentation.

-9.2.
-Always use a single space after a keyword and before a curly brace.
+9.2. __DO__ use a single space after a keyword and before a curly brace.

+      // Right:
+      if (foo) {
+      }

-      // Wrong
+      // Wrong:
       if(foo){
       }

-      // Correct
-      if (foo) {
-      }

-9.3.
-Surround binary operators with spaces.
+9.3. __DO__ surround binary operators with spaces.

-9.4.
-Do not put multiple statements on one line.
+9.4. __DO NOT__ not put multiple statements on one line.

 ## 10. Line Breaks

-10.1.
-Keep lines shorter than 100 characters; wrap if necessary.
+10.1. __CONSIDER__ keeping lines shorter than 100 characters; wrap if necessary.

-10.2.
-By extension, use a new line for the body of a control flow statement:
+10.2. __DO__ use a new line for the body of a control flow statement:

-      // Wrong
-      if (foo) bar();

-      // Correct
+      // Right:
       if (foo) {
           bar();
       }

+      // Wrong:
+      if (foo) bar();

-10.3.
-Operators start at the beginning of the new lines.
-An operator at the end of the line is easy to miss if the editor is too narrow.
+10.3. __DO__ start operators at the beginning of the new lines.

-      // Wrong
-      if (longExpression +
-          otherLongExpression +
-          otherOtherLongExpression) {
-      }

-      // Correct
+      // Right:
       if (longExpression
           + otherLongExpression
           + otherOtherLongExpression) {
       }

+      // Wrong: Operator at the end of the line is easy to miss if the editor is too narrow. if (longExpression +
+          otherLongExpression +
+          otherOtherLongExpression) {
+      }

 ## 11. Braces

-11.1.
-For statements, use attached braces: The opening brace goes on the same line as the start of the statement.
+11.1. __DO__ use attached braces for statements: The opening brace goes on the same line as the start of the statement.
 If the closing brace is followed by another keyword, it goes into the same line as well:

+      // Right:
+      if (codec) {
+      } else {
+      }

-      // Wrong
+      // Wrong:
       if (codec)
       {
       }